Z0RIK/enigmaMachine/README.md

 git clone --recurse-submodules https://github.com/Z0RIK/enigmaMachine.git
 ```

-This repository contains GLFW and ImGui submodules, thats why `--recurse-submodules` has to be used.
+This repository contains GLFW and ImGui submodules, that is why `--recurse-submodules` has to be used.
 Other than that bussines as usual.

 Create and enter build directory: